NaveenNirban/OTP-Ninja-Django/README.md

 ## _Universal OTP authentication solution_ ##
 [![Build Status](https://raw.githubusercontent.com/NaveenNirban/OTP-Ninja-Django/main/otpmicroservice/build-version.svg)](https://raw.githubusercontent.com/NaveenNirban/OTP-Ninja-Django/main/otpmicroservice/build-version.svg)

 OTP Ninja is a django backed, multi-tenant, micro-service based, universal otp authentication solution.
+I've been using this in my personal projects & its working like a charm.
+A perfect choice for startup developers who wants to minimize their efforts in microservice writings.
+Just let me know for any collaboration, below are my contacts.

 ## Features
 - Microservice architecture based application, having its own standlone apis.